 Part 3: How to Make Awesome Cannabis Coconut Oil

-Coconut oil has so many uses and its versatility, along with the fact that it is delicious, means weed users love cooking with coconut oil.
+Coconut oil has so many uses and great versatility.
+Along with the fact that it is delicious, this means weed users love cooking with coconut oil.
 With so many coconut oil recipes to choose from, plus the ease of infusion, it is no surprise to learn that, when people begin making cannabis oil with coconut oil, they end up using it every single day.

 Why is Coconut Oil Popular for Cannabis Infusion?

 When you use coconut oil for your pot oil recipe, you are benefiting from a substance with an incredibly high fatty acid concentration.
 The enormous number of these fatty acids contained in coconut oil means it is an excellent binding agent for cannabinoids.
 While olive oil’s saturated fat content is around 20%, coconut oil’s is over 80%.
 As a consequence, it does a far better job of retaining cannabinoids during the extraction process.

 As you know, marijuana has a compound named THCA, which is converted to THC when heated.
 THC binds with fats, so the benefits of cannabis oil made with coconut oil are apparent.
 Then there is the small matter of coconut oil’s health properties, such as its ability to increase energy, protect the heart, boost metabolism, aid weight loss, strengthen the immune system, and much more.
 Before we show you how to make your cannabis coconut oil, let’s discuss its benefits first.

 Benefits of Cannabis Coconut Oil

 Here are some of the potential benefits of cannabis-infused coconut oil: